telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

 ## Display

+The Editor provides options for configuring its appearance, such as its size.

 ### Size

-Before the Q3 2012 (2012.3.1114) release the Editor assumed the pixel offset width of the `<textarea>` from which it was created.
-As of now, the widget behaves in the following way:
+Prior to the Q3 2012 (2012.3.1114) release, the Editor assumed the pixel offset width of the `<textarea>` from which it was created.

+The current behavior of the widget is as follows:

-* The Editor applies the width or height value, set via an inline style in the `<textarea>`, if such is available.
+* If a width or a height value is set through an inline style in the `<textarea>` element, the Editor applies it.
-* If the `<textarea>` is not displaying such explicit values, the Editor applies a 100% width dimension and a default height of 250px.
+* If the `<textarea>` does not display such explicit values, the Editor applies a 100% width dimension and a default height of 250px.

-If the `<textarea>` width and height are applied via external CSS styles, use a similar approach to the Editor, e.g., by using its `k-editor` CSS class.
+If the `<textarea>` width and height are applied through external CSS styles, use a similar approach to the Editor&mdash;for example, by using its `k-editor` CSS class.

-Note that `<textarea>` `cols` and `rows` are required attributes and they can influence the dimensions of a `<textarea>` element as well.
-However, browsers do not apply them in a consistent manner, so the Editor ignores them when its size is rendered.
+The `<textarea>`, `cols`, and `rows` attributes are required.
+They can influence the dimensions of a `<textarea>` element as well.
+However, browsers do not apply them in a consistent manner and the Editor ignores them when its size is rendered.

-When using the classic (iFrame) mode, the Editor cannot assume a very small height, because it needs some minimum reasonable space for its toolbar and editable areas.
+When using the classic (iFrame) mode, the Editor does not assume a very small height because it needs some minimum reasonable space for its toolbar and editable areas.
 The default widget height is 250px.

-To set a height, which is smaller than 200px, use the approach shown in the example below.
+To set a height that is smaller than 200px, use the approach demonstrated in the following example.

 ###### Example